magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

 ![]({{ site.baseurl }}/images/FlowCharacteristicsPropertyPanel.png)

-- **Case** -- Selects the source case for the plot
+- **Case** -- Selects the source case for the plot.
-- **Time Steps** -- These options selects the time steps to be used in the plot
+- **Time Steps** -- These options selects the time steps to be used in the plot.
   - **All With Calculated FlowDiagnostics** -- Plot data from all the time steps already solved by the Flow Diagnostics Solver, but nothing more.
-The solver will be run implicitly when the user requests any Flow Diagnostics results on a particular time step using  [Cell Results]({{ site.baseurl }}/docs/cellresults), Well Allocation Plots, or [Well Log Extraction Curves]({{ site.baseurl }}/docs/welllogsandplots#Well-Log-Extraction-Curves).
+The solver will be run implicitly when the user requests any Flow Diagnostics results on a particular time step using  [Cell Results]({{ site.baseurl }}/docs/cellresults), Well Allocation Plots, or [Well Log Extraction Curves]({{ site.baseurl }}/docs/welllogsandplots#well-log-extraction-curves).
   - **Selected** -- Use the selected time steps only.
 Activating this options displays a listbox with all the available time steps in the 3D case.
 Time steps already solved by the Flow Diagnostics Solver are marked with an asterix _`*`_.
 Select the interesting time steps and press apply to invoke the solver for unsolved time steps, and to show them in the plot.
 - **Region** -- These group of options controls the cell region of interest for the plot.
   - **Cell Filter** -- Selects the type of cell filtering to apply.
 Sub-options are displayed depending on the selection.